Michael Lapsley

 Alan Michael Lapsley, SSM (born 2 June 1949) is a South African Anglican priest and social justice activist.

 Personal life

 Alan Michael Lapsley was born on 2 June 1949 in New Zealand.
-He was ordained to the priesthood in Australia where he joined the Anglican religious order the Society of the Society of the Sacred Mission (SSM).
+He was ordained to the priesthood in Australia where he joined the Anglican religious order the Society of the Sacred Mission (SSM).

 In 1973 he arrived in Durban, South Africa, as an undergraduate student.
 Soon thereafter, during the height of apartheid repression, he became a chaplain to students at both black and white universities in Durban.
 In 1976, he began to speak out on behalf of schoolchildren who were being shot, detained and tortured.

 Social justice and anti-apartheid activism

 1976 was the year of the Soweto Uprising, which sparked protests across the country.
 Fr Michael, as he was known, took a stand as national chaplain to Anglican students, a position he held at the time.

 In September 1976, he was expelled from the country.
 He went to live in Lesotho, where he continued his studies and became a member of the African National Congress and a chaplain to the organization in exile.
 During this period he traveled the world, mobilizing faith communities, in particular, to oppose apartheid and support the liberation struggle.